Third-order exceptional point in an ion-cavity system

+We point out that the manipulation of cavity and laser frequencies would allow us to envisage a parameter space of higher dimensions.
+In Fig.~\ref{fig:eigensurface}, our control parameters are $g$ and $\Omega$, which present similar topological structures with Refs.~\cite{laha2020third,lin2016enhanced,zhang2019higher}.
+Including the frequency differences between the cavity and $|\textrm{g}_{1}\rangle$--$|\textrm{e}\rangle$ transition and the pump laser and $|\textrm{g}_{2}\rangle$--$|\textrm{e}\rangle$ transition, the Riemann sheets appear in three or four dimensional parameter spaces.
+This would offer opportunities for studying more complex topology, such as like exceptional lines~\cite{Pap2018}, knots~\cite{Patil2022}, and exceptional surfaces~\cite{Wang2020b}.

 We proceed to describe our scheme for extracting eigenvalues from actual experiments.
-We ``simulate'' the experiment with a quantum Monte Carlo (qMC) calculation~\cite{SI-OSA}.
+We ``simulate'' the experiment with a quantum Monte Carlo (qMC) calculation that includes the effect of statistical errors of real experiments.
+Our calculation consists of time evolution by non-Hermitian effective Hamiltonian with randomly occurring quantum jump operators~\cite{Carmichael2008}; more details are given in supplementary material.
+Each data point in Fig.~\ref{fig:transmission} corresponds to averaging about $10,000$ simulation results in which the time duration of each trajectory is $\sim 50/\gamma$.
+Such repetition and measurement duration are realistic in the ion-cavity experiments.
 The cavity is probed at the bare cavity mean photon number 0.014 such that the weak-excitation condition is satisfied.
 For three sets of $g$ and $\Omega$ the simulation results are presented in Fig.~\ref{fig:transmission}.